Clinical guidance

 What can I do to complete the stress cycle?

-Even if you can’t get rid of the things causing stress in your life, there’s a lot you can do to tell your body it’s not in danger and help it recover.
+Even if you can’t get rid of the things causing you stress, there’s a lot you can do to tell your body it’s not in danger and help it recover.
 Try a few of the ideas below — you might be surprised what works for you.
 Start with just 5-10 minutes a day, then slowly ramp up.

 • Move your body.
 Physical activity is one of the best things you can do to lower stress.
 Going for a walk, gardening, dancing, and vacuuming are all ways to move your body.